sybers/axios-chrome-messaging-adapter/README.md

 import { registerMessageHandler } from 'axios-chrome-messaging-adapter';
 import fetchAdapter from '@vespaiach/axios-fetch-adapter';

-// register the adapter message hanlder and use the custom adapter registerMessageHandler({ adapter: fetchAdapter });
+// register the adapter message handler and use the custom adapter registerMessageHandler({ adapter: fetchAdapter });
 ```